Re Kayford Ltd: Facts

 The directors of Kayford Ltd, a mail order business, were concerned about insolvency.
-They were receiving pre-payments for goods from their customers, and were concerned about this being taken by other creditors.
+They were receiving pre-payments for goods from their customers and were concerned about this being taken by other creditors.
 They got advice from their solicitors who said that they should open another account and deposit money from customers into that account.
 Suppliers of Kayford Ltd became insolvent, and soon Kayford Ltd also found it could not survive.
 It went into insolvent liquidation and the creditors claimed that the money in the accounts was part of the company’s assets.
-It was contended that instead the money was held on trust for Kayford’s customers.
+It was contended instead that the money was held in trust for Kayford’s customers.

 Judgment

 Megarry J held that the money was subject to a trust.
-It fulfilled all the requirements for creation of a trust, including certainty of intention, beneficiaries and subject matter.
-Although he said different considerations could apply for trade creditors, he was ‘concerned only with members of the public, some of whom can ill afford to exchange their money for a claim to a dividend in the liquidation, and all of whom are likely to be anxious to avoid this.’
+It fulfilled all the requirements for the creation of a trust, including certainty of intention, beneficiaries and subject matter.
+Although he said different considerations could apply to trade creditors, he was ‘concerned only with members of the public, some of whom can ill afford to exchange their money for a claim to a dividend in the liquidation, and all of whom are likely to be anxious to avoid this.’